Problems We Found in Tulsa's Drinking WaterRSS

 Chromium 6 In Tulsa Drinking Water

 Chromium 6 is a highly toxic metal that, while monitored, is not regulated by the EPA.
-Tulsa’s tap water recently averaged 11 parts per trillion for chromium 6.
+Tulsa’s tap and drinking water recently averaged 11 parts per trillion for chromium 6.
 Average levels are .5 times higher than the concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Tulsa Drinking Water